dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 ## Contact us

 ### For dbt Semantic Layer support

-For partner and customer support, please reach out via [support@dbtlabs.com](mailto:support@dbtlabs.com).
+For ustomer support, please reach out to the [Support team](mailto:support@getdbt.com).
 Please ensure the message includes:

 - "Semantic Layer"
 - The name of the partner software
 - The dbt Cloud account ID of the customer, if you are a partner making the inquiry

-### For Product and Partnerships
+### For product and partnerships
-[Reach out](mailto:semantic-layer@dbtlabs.com) to us if you:

-- would like to become a formal partner,
-- have product feedback or questions, or
-- are interested in integrating, including via the API
+If you'd like to become a formal partner, have product feedback/questions, or are interested in integrating, [reach out](mailto:semantic-layer@dbtlabs.com) to the Product and Partnership team.

 <!-- rewrite a little and would like to see if i can include a button -->